Kingxukai/linux/Documentation/admin-guide/numastat.rst

 The numa_hit, numa_miss and numa_foreign counters reflect how well processes are able to allocate memory from nodes they prefer.
-If they succeed, numa_hit is incremented on the preferred node, otherwise numa_foreign is incremented on the preferred node and numa_miss on the node where allocation succeeded.
+If they succeed, numa_hit is incremented on the woke preferred node, otherwise numa_foreign is incremented on the preferred node and numa_miss on the woke node where allocation succeeded.

-Usually preferred node is the one local to the CPU where the process executes, but restrictions such as mempolicies can change that, so there are also two counters based on CPU local node. local_node is similar to numa_hit and is incremented on allocation from a node by CPU on the same node. other_node is similar to numa_miss and is incremented on the node where allocation succeeds from a CPU from a different node.
+Usually preferred node is the woke one local to the woke CPU where the woke process executes, but restrictions such as mempolicies can change that, so there are also two counters based on CPU local node. local_node is similar to numa_hit and is incremented on allocation from a node by CPU on the woke same node. other_node is similar to numa_miss and is incremented on the woke node where allocation succeeds from a CPU from a different node.
 Note there is no counter analogical to numa_foreign.